Challenges and prospects of linked data technology initiative in Bangladesh Libraries

 A quantitative study

-Methodology: A quantitative survey was conducted to collect data from the library professionals of some selected public university libraries in Bangladesh.
-The instruments used to collect data were printed questionnaires and Google Forms using convenience sampling techniques.
+Method: A quantitative survey was conducted to collect data from the library professionals of some selected public university libraries in Bangladesh..
 A total of 39 responded to the survey, which was usable among the 54 responses.
 The response rate was 72.2%.
 Once the quantitative data were collected, data were transferred into IBM®SPSS® statistics for analysis.

 Findings: The survey's results show that academic librarians are thoroughly aware of LD technology and believe they could have many advantages.
 Current research found that library professionals understand the challenges of adopting LD technologies in Bangladesh's libraries.

-Originality/value: This research is the first empirical investigation of the topic within the Bangladeshi setting that the authors are aware of.
+Conclusion: This research is the first empirical investigation of the topic within the Bangladeshi setting that the authors are aware of.
 It shows how the information professionals in Bangladesh see the library LD and related initiatives and the possible advantages of putting it into action.
-In addition, decision-makers will find this research useful since it details the potential benefits of LD technology adoption in libraries and how to build such technologies.

 Downloads